 If you love the idea of catacombs in Portugal.
 Check out Evora too!
 Home to the weird and wonderful chapel of bones!

-For those of you who are photography enthusiasts, opposite the Jardim da Cordoria is the Portuguese Center of Photography which is housed in an old prison!
-Free entrance but of course takes up more of your time and if you only have 24 hours in Porto, I can’t say it’s a must.
+For those of you who are photography enthusiasts, opposite the Jardim da Cordoaria is the Portuguese Center of Photography which is housed in an old prison!
+Free entrance but of course takes up more of your time and if you only have 24 hours in Porto, you would have to sacrifice time at other locations.

 Hidden alley near Porto Cathedral